 In 2019, the City of South Portland was successful in applying for $300,000 from the U.S. Environmental Protection Agency for community-wide assessment work.
-As part of this program, the City will identify potential brownfields sites (primarily at former and current industrial sites along the waterfront), conduct Phase I and Phase II environmental site assessments, and prepare cleanup and remediation plans.
+As part of this program, the City identifies potential brownfields sites (primarily at former and current industrial sites along the waterfront), conducts Phase I and Phase II environmental site assessments, and prepares cleanup and remediation plans.
+The City was awarded an additional $500,000 by U.S. EPA in 2022 to sustain this successful program.

-Grant funds also will be used by the Brownfields Advisory Team to conduct community engagement, including advertising the program to property owners and holding community meetings.
+Grant funds are also used to conduct community engagement, including advertising the program to property owners and holding community meetings.
+Please keep posted on upcoming meeting announcements.

 What is a Brownfield?